Av. de Chateleine 7

 Interior Ecologies

-The Master of Arts in Interior Architecture (MAIA) is a two-year graduate programme that explores interior architecture at the intersection of space, ecology and media.
-Space design is seen as multidimensional, articulating the diversity of interiors, environments and multispecies that configure reality on many paths and scales, from material to virtual, and from local to global.
+The Master of Arts in Interior Architecture (MAIA) is a full-time, two-year graduate program that delves into interior architecture at the intersection of space, ecology, and media.
+Space design is viewed as multidimensional, articulating the diversity of interiors, environments, and multispecies that configure reality along various paths and scales, from material to virtual, and from local to global.

-MAIA addresses both the responses to contemporary environmental and societal challenges (circular economy, carbon footprint) and the implications of new ecological paradigms (post-human, more-than-human) for interior architecture as a discipline in all its professional dimensions, i.e. space design, product design, new media, research, and curatorial and editorial practices.
-The professional dimension of the programme includes full-scale project realisations and multidisciplinary training that explore new interior ecologies.
+MAIA addresses both the responses to contemporary environmental and societal challenges (circular economy, carbon footprint) and the implications of new ecological paradigms (post-human, more-than-human) for interior architecture as a discipline in all its professional dimensions—space design, product design, new media, research, and curatorial and editorial practices.
+The professional dimension of the program includes full-scale project realizations and multidisciplinary training that explore new interior ecologies.

 MAIA: Curriculum